Mix Dal Dosa Recipe | Mix Lentil Dosa | Coriander Seeds Chutney Recipe

 Is dosa high in carbs?

 Dosa is definitely a healthy breakfast option.
 It contains the ideal amount of fat and can be made in ghee as well, which makes it healthier.
-The good carbohydrates in the dosa batter release slowly and give you the energy needed through the day.
+The good carbohydrates in the dosa batter are released slowly and give you the energy needed through the day.

 You can try my other dosa recipes.